 Houston, TX 77006

 Houston, TX 77019

-She also sees patients at Central Houston Animal Hospital in Montrose on Tuesday and Wednesday from 9 am to 4 pm.
+Dr. Marziani sees patients at Central Houston Animal Hospital on Tuesday and Wednesday from 9 am to 4 pm.

-To schedule an appointment, please review our CARE Welcome Letter and complete and return our CARE new patient forms.
+To schedule an appointment, please review our CARE Welcome Packet and complete and return the forms in the welcome packet to .

 "My 4 year Maine Coon mix is back to her playful self thanks to Dr Marzani."

 "Dr. Marziani made a believer out of me!
 The changes I saw in my dog were remarkable!
 I truly believe that she helped improve Harley's quality of life when she needed it most."

 "When my elderly Labrador was suffering from unexplained back pain, acupuncture was the ONLY thing that worked to relieve his pain.
 He has continued a pain free lifestyle, is off of all medications, and is a happy dog!
 Acupuncture truly saved him."

 "OMG!!!
 I'm A BELIEVER NOW!!!
 Gunther, my almost 15 year old Dachshund, is bouncing around and running around like a puppy!
 I haven't seen him act like this in years!
 Thank you so much for sharing your expertise with us!"